 A 2006 report from the Institute of Medicine showed that medication errors cause injuries to 1.5 million people annually in the United States.
 The cost of these errors is reflected in the $3.5 billion due to additional medical expenses, lost wages and productivity.

 Up to 32 percent of the total medication errors are due to administration, and most medicines are administered by nurses.
+The majority of these errors can hold up as medical malpractice claims.
 Ten primary elements that influence medication use have been identified by the Institute for Safe Medication Practices.
 They are:

 - Drug information: Current, accurate information on all medications have to be readily available to nurses and other caregivers.